jonathonherbert/jonathonherbert.github.io/content/blog/its-not-rubbish/index.md

 We can think of that moment of dismissal without understanding as a red flag.
 Every utterance that registers on the spectrum of rubbishness -- from casual, aloof dismissal to righteous, four-letter-word rage -- should be a prompt for us to ask more questions.
 We might learn that the problem under discussion was more complex than we originally thought.
 We might learn that it's a different problem than the one we thought it was.
 We might learn that in the context in which the problem was first encountered, the solution was actually remarkably elegant.
 And we can extend this insight outwards to the frameworks we use, the languages we work in, and even the peers we work with.

 It’s difficult to arrive at these insights if we've chucked things in the mental wastebasket.
-So next time you notice somebody do it, it might be worth wrinkling your nose and fishing out what they've tossed in, to take a closer look.
+So next time you catch yourself, or somebody else, in the act of figuratively tossing something away, consider pausing for a moment to take a second look.